10 Best Things to Do in Kirkenes, Norway (+ Top Experiences!)

 There is the Soviet fighter plane ‘Ilyushin’ there, and a room called the Espolin Room where you can find motifs and artwork from Finnmark.

-The Grenselandmuseet is located with the Savio Museum, another place worth checking out in Kirkenes.
+The Grenselandmuseet is located next to the Savio Museum, another place worth checking out in Kirkenes.
 It is dedicated to the artwork of John Savio, a Sami artist.

 On-site, you will also find a cafe, a store, and a lot of books and literature on local history.